biocorecrg/ropes-linux-mop2-2023/_sources/mop2_practical.rst.txt

 For more information you can read our pubblications:

 * `"MasterOfPores: A Workflow for the Analysis of Oxford Nanopore Direct RNA Sequencing Datasets" Cozzuto L, Liu H, Pryszcz LP, Hermoso Pulido T,  Delgado-Tejedor A, Ponomarenko J and Novoa EM.
 Front.
 Genet., 17 March 2020. <https://www.frontiersin.org/articles/10.3389/fgene.2020.00211/full>`__
-* `"Nanopore Direct RNA Sequexport SINGULARITY_CACHEDIR=$HOME/tmp
-export NXF_SINGULARITY_CACHEDIR="$HOME/singularity_containers/"
-export SINGULARITY_TMPDIR=$HOME/tmp_singuencing Data Processing and Analysis Using MasterOfPores" Cozzuto L, Delgado-Tejedor A, Hermoso Pulido T, Novoa EM, Ponomarenko J. N. Methods Mol Biol.
+* `"Nanopore Direct RNA Sequencing Data Processing and Analysis Using MasterOfPores" Cozzuto L, Delgado-Tejedor A, Hermoso Pulido T, Novoa EM, Ponomarenko J. N. Methods Mol Biol.
 2023;2624:185-205. <https://link.springer.com/protocol/10.1007/978-1-0716-2962-8_13>`__

 MOP2 can perform all steps required to analyse DRS data - from converting raw current intensities into multiple types of processed data to RNA modified sites detection and polyA tail length predictions.
 This pipeline consists of four modules: *mop_preprocess*, *mop_tail*, *mop_mod* and *mop_consensus*.